Additional Resource Materials

 6. CAN YOU CONVERT ENGINEER- OR HAM-SPEAK TO PLAIN ENGLISH?

-If you have good presentation skills and an ability to relate and clearly communicate information to new members, consider talking with Carl about becoming a presenter at workshops, CERT training, and periodic ham radio training.
+If you have good presentation skills and an ability to relate and clearly communicate information to new members, consider becoming a presenter at workshops, CERT training, and periodic ham radio training.

 7. CONTRIBUTE ARTICLES TO OUR NEWSLETTER AND WEBSITE